jmangt/test-driven-puppet/chapter1.md

 It is uncommon that your working station is an exact match to your production server.
 To solve this situation we can use virtualization to provide a host that will match our production server.

+Let's take a look at a tool called Vagrant, that will make it easy to manage our VM setup.

 ## Vagrant

 [Vagrant]( https://www.vagrantup.com/ ) is a tool that helps us provision and manage VMs.
 It works with common virtualization tools like Virtualbox, Vmware and Amazon EC2.